apache/camel-website/content/blog/2023/10/migrate4/index.md

 We anticipate the migration effort for most end users from Camel 3 to 4 is a _minor effort_, as Camel 4 was a release lead by Spring Boot 3, Quarkus 3, and `javax` -> `jakarta` API.

-However, there are Camel components that has been removed in Camel 4 as they were either deprecated in v3, or they do not support Jakarta EE, or their project is no longer active.
+There are Camel components that has been removed in Camel 4 as they were either deprecated in v3, or they do not support Jakarta EE, or their project is no longer active.
 You can find a list of components that has been removed (with suggestion for new component to use) in the [camel 4 migration guide](manual/camel-4-migration-guide.html).

+In terms of backward compatibility, then Camel 4 is mostly compatible with regular Camel applications.
+However, if you are using some of the more advanced features and other plugins in Camel, then migrating the code to the new version might be needed.
+Additionally, custom components must be migrated and recompiled.